cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Step 5

 Navigate to your DNS service provider (e.g. Google Domains, AWS Route 53, Go Daddy) to add the DNS records.
-Your DNS service provider is typically where you purchased your domain, or the institution that manages your Domain.
+Your DNS service provider is typically the institution that either sold your domain or is managing your domain.
 The procedure for adding DNS records may vary based on your DNS service provider.

-We are going to add an NS (name server) record that specifies that any traffic to your subdomain will use the name servers of your hosted zone in Route 53 for DNS resolution.
+We are going to add an NS (name server) record that specifies that any traffic to your subdomain will use the name servers of your hosted zone in Route 53 for DNS resolution instead of using the name servers of your DNS service provider.

 `cortexlabs.dev` is managed by Google Domains.
 The image below is a screenshot for adding a DNS record in Google Domains (your UI may differ based on your DNS service provider).